All courses 290 min6 chaptersBuilderanthropic

 Hands-on exercise

-Harden an existing agent with the production hook stack and verify the circuit breaker.
+Add the production hook stack to an existing agent and verify the circuit breaker fires.

 I need to run a Claude Agent in a CI/CD pipeline where there's no human to approve tool calls.
 The agent reads test results, edits configuration files, and runs bash commands to restart services.
 What…